February 20, 2012, Christopher D. Carroll Equiprobable

 on the realization of the risky return

-and the labor income shock is:
+and the labor income shock

-is the joint cumulative distribution function.
+where is the joint cumulative distribution function.
 Standard

 numerical computation software can compute this double integral, but at such a